fitnr/savi-750/assignments/README.md

 Once that setting is in place, run this command at any time to check for new commits (if any):
 ```
-git fetch upstream gh-pages
+git pull upstream gh-pages
 ```

-If nothing happens, then there's no new activity.
-If the terminal displays info about what it's downloading, follow up with:
+For some students, the `upstream` repo is named `fitnr`.
+Use this instead:
 ```
-git merge upstream/gh-pages -m "merging upstream/master"
+git pull fitnr gh-pages
 ```

 (Run all of these on the command line from within your `savi-750` folder)